gadoseb/Streamlit-BandGap-App/README.md

 - **Tauc Plot**: Generate the Tauc plot for direct and indirect transitions.
 - **Band Gap Calculation**: Perform a linear fit on a selected range of the Tauc plot to calculate the band gap energy.
 - **Data Export**: Export the calculated data (Tauc plot values, linear fit results, and estimated band gap) to CSV file.
+- **Automatic Linear Region Detector [Beta]**: Estimate band gap automatically and display fit quality metrics.
-- **Quick and Dirty Literature Reveiw (Beta Feature)**: Perform a literature review about the material under investigation.
+- **Quick and Dirty Literature Review [Beta]**: Perform a literature review about the material under investigation.
 The band gap is shown only for open-source journals with a webpage view.

 ## Installation